 One of the greatest qualities of the evangelist is that of patience.
 The Lord has this quality and refers to Himself as the husbandman.
-This is an excellent example of how patience is needed in soul winning.
-The farmer ploughs, tills the soil, sows the seed, and waits until the harvest.
+This is an excellent example of how patience is needed in soulwinning.
+The farmer plows, tills the soil, sows the seed, and waits until the harvest.
 This takes great patience and perseverance.

-There are many things which cannot be hurried but calls for great patience.
-This certainly is true in the ministry of soul winning.
+There are many things that cannot be hurried but which call for great patience.
+This certainly is true in the ministry of soulwinning.